Worshipful Company of Stationers and Newspaper Makers: History

-In 1695, the monopoly power of the Stationers' Company was diminished, and in 1710 Parliament passed the Copyright Act 1709, the first copyright act.
+In 1695, the monopoly power of the Stationers' Company was diminished by the lapsing of their monopoly on printing, allowing presses to operate more freely outside of London than they had previously.

+The stationers petitioned Parliament for new censorship legislation, and when that failed they argued that authors had a natural and inherent right of ownership in what they wrote (knowing there was little an author could do with such rights other than sign them over to a publisher).
+This argument persuaded the Parliament and in 1710 Parliament passed the Copyright Act 1709, the first such act to establish copyright as the purview of authors, not printers or publishers.

-The company established the Stationers' Company's School at Bolt Court, Fleet Street in 1861 for the education of sons of members of the company.
-In 1894, the school moved to Hornsey in north London.
-It closed in 1983.
+In 1861, the company established the Stationers' Company's School at Bolt Court, Fleet Street for the education of sons of members of the Company.
+In 1894, the school moved to Hornsey in north London, eventually closing nearly a century later in 1983.

 Registration under the Copyright Act 1911 ended in December 1923; the company then established a voluntary register in which copyrights could be recorded to provide printed proof of ownership in case of disputes.

 In 1937, a royal charter amalgamated the Stationers' Company and the Newspaper Makers' Company, which had been founded six years earlier (and whose members were predominant in Fleet Street), into the company of the present name.

-In March 2012, the company established the Young Stationers to provide a forum for young people (under the age of 40) within the company and the civic City of London more broadly.
+In March 2012, the company established the "Young Stationers", to provide a forum for young people (under the age of 40) within the company and the civic City of London more broadly.
 This led to the establishment of the Young Stationers' Prize in 2014, which recognises outstanding achievements within the company's trades.
-Prize winners have included novelist Angela Clarke, journalist Katie Glass, and academic Dr Shane Tilton.
+Prize winners have included novelist Angela Clarke, journalist Katie Glass, and professor of journalism Dr Shane Tilton.

-The company's motto is Verbum Domini manet in aeternum, Latin for "The Word of the Lord endures forever".
+The company's motto is Verbum Domini manet in aeternum, Latin for "The Word of the Lord endures forever;" which appears on their heraldic charge.